 Ephraim the Syrian says this:

 "There are different kinds of torments, as we have heard in the Gospel.
-There is outer darkness (Matt.
-8:12), and from this it is evident that there is another darkness – deeper; the gehenna of fire (Matt.
-5:22) – another place of torment; gnashing of teeth (Matt.
-13:42) – also a special place; the worm that does not sleep (see Mark 9:48) – in another place; the lake of fire (Rev. 19:20) – again another place; tartarus – also its own place; the unquenchable fire (see Mark 9:48) – a special region; the abyss (Phil.
-2:10) and destruction (Matt.
-7:13) – in their places; the lower parts of the earth (Eph.
-4:9) – yet another place; hell, where sinners abide, and the bottom of hell – the most tormenting place.
-To these torments the unfortunate will be distributed, each according to the measure of his sins – either more grievous, or more tolerable, according to what is written: 'He is held with the cords of his sins' (Prov.
-5:22).
-The same is meant by the saying: 'He will be beaten with many blows and he will be beaten with few blows' (Luke 12:47-48).
+There is outer darkness (Matthew 8:12), and from this it is evident that there is another darkness – deeper; the gehenna of fire (Matthew 5:22) – another place of torment; gnashing of teeth (Matthew 13:42) – also a special place; the worm that does not sleep (see Mark 9:48) – in another place; the lake of fire (Revelation 19:20) – again another place; tartarus – also its own place; the unquenchable fire (see Mark 9:48) – a special region; the abyss (Philippians 2:10) and destruction (Matthew 7:13) – in their places; the lower parts of the earth (Ephesians 4:9) – yet another place; hell, where sinners abide, and the bottom of hell – the most tormenting place.
+To these torments the unfortunate will be distributed, each according to the measure of his sins – either more grievous, or more tolerable, according to what is written: 'He is held with the cords of his sins' (Proverbs 5:22).
+The same is meant by the saying: 'He will be beaten with many blows and he will be beaten with few blows' (Luke 12:47–48).
 As there are distinctions of punishments here, so also in the future age.

 As there are many ways of salvation, so many are the inhabitants in the Kingdom of Heaven; and as there are many kinds of sin and sinful deeds, so many are the kinds of torment."